gb-archive/infinity-gbc/README.md

 For commercial inquiries, please contact support@affinix.com.

+Additionally, any programming source files for the main game program, as well as for any utility programs, are licensed under the GNU General Public License, Version 3 or any later version.
+This includes files written in C and assembly language, but does not include event programming files.
+Such source files that are additionally covered by the GPL are marked with an appropriate license header.

 ## Building

 Currently the game only builds on a Windows host.
 Building the game requires GBDK, TASM, as well as custom build utilities that you'll need to compile.